Eng-MohamedEldeeb/spot-lens-api/README.md

 # spot-lens-api

-Spot Lens API is a project about booking a capturing seasions
+Spot Lens API is a project about booking a capturing sessions